In the Land of Color: Exploring Billings Gap and the Red Basin Clam Beds

 - Please wear sturdy shoes and sun protection.
 The hike has little to no shade, so you will want a sun hat and sunscreen.
 Bring a lunch, snacks, and at least three liters of water in a daypack.

-- Other useful items: binoculars and camera, walking stick(s).
+- Other useful items: binoculars and camera, hiking pole(s).

 Maximum number of participants: 10